 2 tbsp tomato paste

 1 bay leaf

-2 cups dry red wine, preferably Italian (like a Barolo)
+2 cups dry red wine, preferably Italian, but use whatever you enjoy drinking

 Preheat the oven to 325° with the rack set in the middle.
-Heat the olive oil in a large heavy pot over medium-high heat.
-Pat beef dry on both sides and season liberally with salt and pepper.
-When oil is hot, sear the beef on all sides until well browned (sides too-about 10 minutes total).
-Transfer browned meat to a plate.
+Heat 1 tbsp olive oil in a heavy, oven safe pot over medium-high heat.
+Pat the beef dry with paper towels and season liberally with salt and pepper all over.
+When the oil is hot, sear the beef on all sides until a brown crust forms, for about 10 minutes total (get the sides too).
+Transfer the browned meat to a large plate.

-Add the beef and any juices from plate to the pot, cover with a lid and place in the oven to braise for for 2-1/2 to 3 hours.
+Add the beef and any juices from the plate back into the pot, cover with the lid and place in the oven to braise for for 2-1/2 to 3 hours, until the meat is very tender.
 At the end of cooking, remove the meat from the pot to rest on a carving board (it should be tender enough to cut with a spoon).
-Skim most of the fat off the top of the sauce and discard along with the herb bundle ("bouquet garni").
+Skim most of the fat off the top of the sauce and discard it along with the herb bundle ("bouquet garni").
 Boil the sauce on the stove about 5 minutes to thicken.
 Season with more salt and pepper to taste if needed.
 Optional: use an immersion blender to coarely puree the sauce, leaving a little texture (or transfer 1/2 the sauce to blender and then return the pot).
-Slice or shred beef and return to the sauce in the pot.
-Spoon over polenta, potatoes or noodles in deep bowls garnished with chopped Italian parsley.
+Slice or shred beef into large pieces and return it to the sauce in the pot.
+Spoon the roast over polenta, potatoes or noodles in deep bowls garnished with chopped parsley.
 Buono apetito!